mugenity/iSpeechi/README.md

-# iSpeechi the easy way to lean new languages
+# iSpeechi the easy way to learn new languages

 This project can be seen live here =>